virgili0/Virgilio/content/purgatorio/collect-and-prepare-data/data-collection.md

 You always want to be sure that your data are _exactly_ how you want them to be, and because of this is a good rule of thumb to apply a sanity check after the completion of this step.

-Although sometimes we won't know "what sanity checks to apply?" till we have run through the rest of the steps in the process and then come back the next iteration(s) and fine-tune this step so that it catches the important low-hanging fruits that do not hinder the rest of the processes.
-Sometimes you might just have to proceed with the data and the steps to follow i.e. Data Preparation, Data Cleaning, Data Visualisation, etc... will help reveal much about your collected data and decisions to take.
+Although sometimes we won't know "what sanity checks to apply?" till we have run through the rest of the steps in the process and then come back the next iteration(s) and fine-tune this step.
+So that any process catches the important low-hanging fruits that do not hinder the rest of the processes.
+Sometimes you might just have to proceed with the data and the steps that follow i.e. Data Preparation, Data Cleaning, Data Visualization, etc... as later on these steps will help reveal much about the collected data and decisions to take at any point in the process.

-As we talk about Data Visualisation, the Visualisation step in the previous section itelf is a good enough sanity check about your data - provided you have drawn those charts and have the skills to evaluate them.
+As we talk about [Data Visualization](https://virgili0.github.io/Virgilio/purgatorio/collect-and-prepare-data/data-visualization.html), the Visualization step in the previous section itelf is a good enough sanity check about your data - provided you have drawn those charts and have the skills to evaluate them.
 If not, hopefully the rest of the steps will help you capture those insights.
-And sometimes with experience and doing multiple iterations and observing various experiments visualisations on older datasets (snapshots) start to make sense.
+And sometimes with experience and doing multiple iterations and observing various experiments visualizations on older datasets (snapshots) start to make sense.

 Then there is also ethics you do not want to miss out on and [the section to follow gives you insight into](#ethics).
 And also [interpretability/explainability](#interpretability--explainability) which overlap with each other.